Lifestyle

 • Lip Products: Lipstick, lip gloss, lip balm

 After you’ve completed this, you may have already identified old products that you know you don’t want to keep.
-I have some suggestions later in the post on how to responsibly discard of these products.
+I have some suggestions later in the post on how to responsibly discard these products.

 If you identify unopened or unused products that you have no intention of ever using, and they aren’t expired, set those aside in a giveaway/donate pile.